grackorg/grack/README.md

 Thanks to all contributors.
 Without your help this project would not exist.

 * Scott Chacon :: schacon@gmail.com
-* Dawa Ometto :: dawa.ometto@phil.uu.nl
+* Dawa Ometto :: d.ometto@gmail.com
 * Jeremy Bopp :: jeremy@bopp.net

 ## License